polipones/pod-hugo-main-website/content/_index.en.md

 ## First day

-Shortly before the start of the semester, there are mass arrivals to the dormitory where you will be accommodated by the CTU SÚZ.
-When you check in, you will also come across our information booth where we will inform you about the club's operations.
+Shortly before the start of each semester, SÚZ ČVUT organises the main dormitory check-in period.
+You will also find our information booth there, where we can explain how the club works.

-It will take some time to complete the check-in process.
-From the morning, there are usually large queues of students outside the accommodation office (you can get to it from the reception), and this is usually the case throughout the week.
-There is an assistant in the reception who will provide a serial number on request.
-You'd better take this or you'll be waiting there until the evening.
+Check-in can take some time.
+Long queues usually form outside the accommodation office, which is accessible from reception.
+Ask the reception assistant for a queue number when you arrive.

-For the accommodation office you need:
+Bring the following to the accommodation office:

 - ID or passport
 - a small photo for your dorm card
-- proof of studies (only if you are not a student at the CTU)
+- proof of enrolment (only if you are not a CTU student)

-Also think about what things you want to insure against theft (at the reception you will get a sheet where you fill in what you want to insure).
-We **highly recommend** that you get at least a laptop/PC (plus some other more expensive items) insured.
-It costs a few crowns and you'll be glad you have it insured in case something gets lost.
+You can also insure valuable belongings against theft.
+Reception will provide a form on which to list the items.
+We **strongly recommend** insuring at least your laptop or computer and any other valuable belongings.

-However, if you're moving in outside of the mass boarding period, feel free to visit or contact club members on your block ([Contacts]({{< ref "/contacts">}})).
+If you move in outside the main check-in period, feel free to visit or contact the club members on your block ([Contacts]({{< ref "/contacts" >}})).

 ## Club events calendar

-If you want to add our calendar to yours, you can import this link [Pod-O-Lee akce](https://cloud.pod.cvut.cz/remote.php/dav/public-calendars/666q8eA7DaPq6K6e?export).
+To add our events to your calendar, import the [Pod-O-Lee events calendar](https://cloud.pod.cvut.cz/remote.php/dav/public-calendars/666q8eA7DaPq6K6e?export).

 {{<rawhtml>}}
 <iframe id="pod-events-calendar" loading="lazy" width="100%" allowfullscreen=true src="https://cloud.pod.cvut.cz/index.php/apps/calendar/embed/666q8eA7DaPq6K6e"></iframe>